 My last subject was the most difficult, wildlife.
 As you know from the discussion above, thanks to the manual focusing issues it is just about impossible to take a great picture of a flying bird with this camera phone lens.
 So I opted for squirrels.
 That doesn’t work so well either.
 They just don’t stay put.
 But I tried.
 Hand holding a smart phone and manually focusing with one of these lenses is a serious problem.
 Before I could get a decent focus on the the squirrel it would move.

 This is my best shot before the squirrel took off.
 I don’t think National Geographic is going to come calling any time soon.
 At least not for this kind of image.
 This squirrel is only 25 feet from the camera phone lens.
-Compare this to the size of the far away eagle in the ad photo.
-That shows you just how ridiculous the ads are.
+Compare this to the size of the far away eagle in the ad photo above.
+That shows you just how ridiculous the claims in the ads are.

 Here’s the Canon 280HS point and shoot photo.
 It’s reasonably sharp but not super sharp.
 But it is still so much better and easier to use than the 12X telephoto camera phone lens.

 The conclusion is obvious.
-The ads and articles by the people selling these smart phone telephoto lenses are just plain wrong.
+The ads and articles by the people selling these smart phone telephoto lenses are just a huge scam.
 Lenses designed by the major manufacturers for DSLR and ILC cameras are far superior.
-These cheap, Chinese made, telephoto lenses for smart phones are disappointing.
+These cheap, Chinese made, telephoto lenses for smart phones are really disappointing.

 The good news is there are much better smart phone lenses out there.
 I happen to prefer Olloclip but there are other good options.
 Check out the links below and the other articles in this series.